 - Ovarian hyperstimulation- Stimulation to induce development of multiple follicles of the ovaries.

-- Final maturation induction- Induction of final oocyte maturation is performed, generally by an injection of human HCG), when the ovarian follicles have reached a certain degree of development.
+- Final maturation induction- Induction of final oocyte maturation is performed, generally by an injection of human chorionic gonadotropin (HCG), when the ovarian follicles have reached a certain degree of development.
 This is known as the "trigger shot”

 - Egg and sperm preparation- Semen is prepared for fertilization by removing inactive cells and seminal fluid in a process called sperm washing.
 An oocyte selection may be performed prior to fertilization to select eggs with optimal chances of successful pregnancy.